mjul/rust-dataflow-lab/README.md

 # rust-dataflow-lab

-Trying out the Timely Dataflow library
+Trying out the Timely Dataflow library.

 ## Timely Dataflow Cheat Sheet

+Dataflow operators are operations on streams of data.
+You can read about the dataflow operators here: https://timelydataflow.github.io/timely-dataflow/chapter_2/chapter_2_3.html

 Some notes:

 `exchange` is used to distribute data to workers according to a hash function.
 It is useful for sharding to ensure that all data with the same key goes to the same worker.
+Also known as "physical" partitioning.

 `inspect` is used to look at data in the stream.